wyatt-herkamp/email_addresses_are_special/README.md

 So you want to build an email address validator?

-Here is some information that can be helped.
+Here is some information that can be helpful.

 ## DO NOT USE REGEX